 III.
 Retirement is a marathon, not a sprint

 Retirement for most will not be won or lost on a single event such as the COVID-19 pandemic.
 Those with investment-based retirements can take comfort in knowing long-term, not short-term, market performance matters most.
 Markets eventually turn around, and downturns are part of investing; they are why we can harvest the long-term returns that many of us are planning to use to meet our retirement goals.
 If the market didn't drop, then it wouldn't go up, or at least it wouldn't go up enough to be all that much use.
 It's certainly not easy, but the old cliche is true: it's not timing the market; it's time in the market.
 Your time in the market, not your efforts at timing the market will give you the greatest chance of winning the retirement marathon.

 I. Should you change your asset allocation during a market downturn?

 It’s often said markets hate uncertainty.
 And there is a lot of uncertainty right now.
 It cannot be overemphasized that markets are inherently risky and volatile and that upturns and downturns should be expected and are not reasons to make changes to your investments, either at the asset allocation or individual stock level, to avoid or reap short-term losses or gains.
 This is because a well-thought-out investment strategy based on asset allocation best suited to achieve long-term investment success is superior to one that isn’t.
-The majority of people don’t need to change their asset allocation during a bull or bear market unless there is a change in risk tolerance.
-When market volatility becomes a distraction and there’s temptation to do something, this may suggest a review to change the asset allocation.
+Most people don’t need to change their asset allocation during a bull or bear market unless there is a change in risk tolerance.
+When market volatility becomes a distraction, and there’s the temptation to do something, this may suggest a review to change the asset allocation.